Offshore Trust vs. Offshore LLC

 An offshore trust with an underlying LLC typically costs $15,000 to $25,000 to form (including the trust agreement, LLC formation, and initial trustee acceptance).
 Annual trustee fees run $3,500 to $7,000, and annual compliance costs (Forms 3520, 3520-A, FBAR, 8938, 8858) add $3,000 to $5,500.
 The total five-year cost of the combined structure runs approximately $50,000 to $90,000.

 The trust-LLC combination costs roughly two to three times more than the standalone LLC over a five-year period.
-For a client with $250,000 in transferable assets, the standalone LLC consumes approximately 6% to 14% of the protected asset base over five years.
+For an individual with $250,000 in transferable assets, the standalone LLC consumes approximately 6% to 14% of the protected asset base over five years.
 The trust-LLC structure consumes approximately 20% to 36%.
-For a client with $1,000,000 or more, the percentages become proportionally more manageable, and the incremental cost of the trust is easier to justify against the additional protection it provides.
+At $1,000,000 or more, the percentages become proportionally more manageable, and the incremental cost of the trust is easier to justify against the additional protection it provides.

 Tax Treatment